jo-eman/AWS-Serverless-IaC-CloudFormation/readme.md

 ## Serverless Image Gallery + Infrastructure as Code + Pipeline

 Disclaimer: This project was created for educational purposes while learning AWS from scratch.
-I acknowledge that it contains many areas of improvement and not-best-practices.
+It utilizes principle of least privilige and AWS Well Architechted Framework principles.
+However I acknowledge that it contains some areas of improvement and not-best-practices.
 I display it here to demonstrate some knowlege in AWS, serverless architecture and IaC

 This project contains an AWS Serverless Application/CloudFormation template that deploys a serverless image gallery application in AWS behind CloudFront CDN and a WAF that restricts access to only allow 1 ip.